Prime Piano Services

 Price Changes and Price Structures -

 Over the years, I have tried to adjust prices every 3 years.
-The current price structure will be in place from August 2021 until July 2024.
-I may modify them to adjust to market forces or changes in the availability of my time.
+The current price structure will be in place from January 2, 2024 until December 31, 2026.
+I may modify them to adjust to market forces and inflation.
+Fingers crossed that our Congress, the Treasury Secretary, the Federal Reserve, and our POTUS do better jobs at managing the economy than they have in the past.

 Owner’s Risks (Good News and Bad News)